 Psychology Of Logo Colors

-The use of color in logo design and company branding is an incredibly complex aspect of marketing.
+Why the logo colors in branding is so important for your business?
+The use of colors in business branding is an incredibly complex aspect of marketing.
 We, as human beings, are conditioned to respond to different colors in different ways.

 Logos seem to attract more customers when the color of the brand logo matches the personality of the goods or services, such as the color pink being heavily used on Victoria’s Secret branding.
 (Wikipedia Color Psychology)

-As such, colors can have a tremendous impact on the effectiveness of your company logo, which is the primary visual representation of your company brand.
+As such, logo colors can have a tremendous impact on the effectiveness of your company brand identity, which is the primary visual representation of your company brand.

 In this article, we’re going to go over the psychology of color in logo design to better help you understand which colors are used with the most frequency and why.
 We hope that this information regarding logo colors and their associated meanings proves helpful to you when you create a logo for your business.